 While you’re waiting for the vet’s office to reopen or get you in for the appointment, here are a few other things to try:

-Of course, none of these solutions are a long-term fix if your dog has parasites, allergies, kidney failure, a cold, or any of the other primary reasons that your dog won’t eat.
+Of course, none of these solutions is a long-term fix if your dog has parasites, allergies, kidney failure, a cold, or any of the other primary reasons that your dog won’t eat.

 While you’re waiting for your appointment at the vet’s, you might wonder how long your dog has.
 Luckily, your dog isn’t going to waste away if she misses a meal or two.
 Most dogs can go without food for three, four, or five days without too much long-term damage to their bodies.